 Further details on creating a resource with HTTP PUT are provided in TS 32.158 [15], clause 5.1.2.

+12.1.1.1.2.2 Mapping to HTTP POST

+This operation creates a single resource representing a managed object instance if the identifier of the new resource is assigned by the MnS producer.